~About ReLove's Board of Directors~

 The vision for ReLove Animals Inc. came from a life changing experience for founder Julianne Brown ~ she and her family adopted Jericho, a pit bull that had been set on fire.
 The experience of adopting, getting to know and love him was unexpectedly eye opening.
 Jericho not only had bias against him in the general public, but he was discarded and abused like trash...and he was everything but.
 It became immediately clear that ideas and perceptions about pit bulls and the treatment of all animals in today's society are all wrong.
 The major goal that arose was one of educating the public...starting with the children.
 ReLove Animals Inc. was born out of this goal, with the motto 'Education for Responsibility'.
-The main pillars of this movement, "Rescue, Retrain and Rehome" are modeled after Juli and her husband Chris' recycling company ~ ReCore Supply Company (est. 2007) with the motto " Recycle, ReBuild and ReUse".
+The main pillars of this movement, "Rescue, Retrain and Rehome" are modeled after Juli's recycling company ~ ReCore Supply Company (est. 2007) with the motto " Recycle, ReBuild and ReUse".
 The same concept of recycling can be applied and used to amend the animal overpopulation and abuse problem.
-Juli, a very successful business owner, was born and raised in Maryland and shares her home with her husband, 2 wonderful, animal loving kids and several rescue pets.
-Aside from Jericho she has a mixed breed Terrier that was saved from being euthanized as a puppy, a puppymill Pomeranian and a kitty pulled from death row.
+Juli, a very successful business owner, was born and raised in Maryland and shares her home with her 2 wonderful, animal loving kids and several rescue pets.
+Aside from Jericho she has a mixed breed Terrier that was saved from being euthanized as a puppy, a puppymill Pomeranian, a kitty pulled from death row, a kitten found nearly dead on the streets and one adopted from a TNR project in West Baltimore.

 Holly joined forces with Juli and ReLove at its inception, believing that 'education for responsibility' is key for informing people about animal issues in Maryland, without the need for confrontation and hostility.
 By providing tools and resources, people become informed and empowered.
 She is heavily involved with the TNR program run by Community Cats of Maryland to help curb the expanding population of feral cats in the city.
 She is also a volunteer with Howard County Cat Club, which focuses on rescuing adult cats off death row at local shelters and providing them with safe refuge until adopted.
 She is periodically involved with dog and cat transports as well.
 Since 2009, Holly and her boyfriend have personally fostered and found homes for 25 cats.
 They currently have four rescued cats, as well as two fosters, one of which is a diabetic that was dropped at a local kill shelter ~ Holly got a crash course in diabetic cats and got kitty off insulin!
 Since moving to Maryland in 1996, Holly has been working on research projects that affect the Chesapeake Bay.
 With a Bachelor's in biology (Salisbury Univ), Master's in environmental science (John's Hopkins Univ) and a PhD in Aquatic Ecology (Univ of Kalmar, Sweden), she continues her quest for knowledge in issues that affect today's society and finds time to get involved!